Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

       Yes
     ```

-4. Select either an exisiting DevOps Service Account (DOSA), or create a new DOSA account, so the agents can authenticate with Amplify Central.
+4. Select either an existing DevOps Service Account (DOSA), or create a new DOSA account, so the agents can authenticate with Amplify Central.

 {{< alert title="Note" color="primary" >}} If you choose to use an existing DOSA account, you must provide the same public and private keys that were used to create the DOSA account you have selected.
 Failure to do so will cause the agents to fail to authenticate with Amplify Central.{{< /alert >}}